MicrosoftDocs/appcenter-docs/docs/diagnostics/using-the-diagnostics-UI.md

 1. Select a crash group or select multiple crash groups
 2. Click on the **Mark as** button
 3. Select the state (open, closed, ignored)

+Any new crash instance which is part of a closed or ignored crash group will not reopen or unignore the corresponding crash group.

 ![Track the status of your crash and error groups](~/diagnostics/images/track-status.png)